Heerlen

 Heerlen ([ˈɦeːrlə(n)]; Heële [ˈɦeə˦lə]) is a city and a municipality in the southeast of the Netherlands.
 It is the third largest settlement proper in the province of Limburg.
-Measured as municipality, it is the fourth municipality in the province of Limburg.
+Measured as a municipality, it is the fourth largest municipality in the province of Limburg.

 Heerlen forms part of the city-region of Parkstad Limburg, an agglomeration with about 250,000 inhabitants and encompassing 8 municipalities.
 It is to the east of Maastricht and north of the German city of Aachen.

 After its early Roman beginnings and a modest medieval period, Heerlen became a centre for the coal mining industry in the Netherlands in the late 19th century.
 In the 20th century, architect Frits Peutz played a major role in shaping the city as we know it today.
 His most famous design, and a distinctive building in the city centre, is the so-called Glaspaleis (Glass Palace), listed as one of the world's thousand most architecturally important buildings of the 20th century.